jeanfabre/Exitgames--PUN--Pooling_u4/README.md

 Basically, you create a Component Script that implements IPunPrefabPool and feed instances using your preffered Pooling system.

+the main script you should be interested in is  https://github.com/jeanfabre/Exitgames--PUN--Pooling_u4/blob/master/Assets/PUN%20Custom%20Samples/SmartPool/Scripts/PunSmartPoolBridge.cs

 ## Notes

 - You need to keep your prefab inside a Resources folder anyway, It's important for PUN to load that prefab and analyze photonViews to assign viewIds.
 Note that there are no instantiation, it's only loaded